 Ore is withdrawn from the ore and crushed by 2 gyro crushers and one jaw crushers.
 After each crusher, material is fed over a vibrating screen; large particles are returned for recrushing, and fine material that passes through the screens progresses towards the next crusher and eventually on to the mill feed bin.

 Ore is fed from the crushing line into the ball mill where it is ground with steel balls.
 Inlet dilution water is added to the mill feed chute to control mill slurry density.
 The ball mill discharges the resultant slurry via a trammel screen to the gravity concentrator.
 Any material not collected in the concentrator is pumped to a cyclone at the head of the CIP plant and treated with cyanide.

 Ore particles are subjected to a force of 60 gravities in a fluidization process in a Knelson Concentrator.
 When the concentration cycle is complete, concentrates are flushed from the cone into the concentrate launder through a patented multi-port.

 The tails empty to a tank and process water is added before being pumped to 100mm cyclone.
 The cyclone classifies the mill product into two fractions.
 The overflow fraction reports to a trash removal screen and then to a high thickener.
 The underflow fraction is controlled manually by opening or closing the thickener drain valve to attain the desired pulp density.
 The thickened pulp is pumped to the No 1 carbon in leach (CIL) tank

 in Pulp Leaching

-Tailings slurry passing through the CIL tailings screen gravitates via pipes to the tailings dam in the immediate vicinity of the plant.
+Tailings slurry can be passed through the CIL tailings screen gravitates via pipes to the tailings dam in the immediate vicinity of the plant.
 Water on the tailings dam gravitates via a penstock into a return water pond from which return water is pumped to the plant for re-use.